Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Vacua for non--BPS Black Hole

-In other words, the system settles at points $\bm{x}^* \in \mathcal{M}$ where the regulating function $W$ is extremal with respect to the flat directions.
-If $W(\bm{x})$ is generic, it acts as a \textit{Morse function} on $\mathcal{M}$, resolving the continuum into a discrete set of isolated vacua determined by the topology of $\mathcal{M}\,$.
+Thus, a necessary condition for a solution is that the regulating force must vanish along the valley.
+The system settles at points $\bm{x}^* \in \mathcal{M}$ where the function $W$ is extremal with respect to the flat directions.
+Effectively, $W$ acts as a \textit{Morse function} on $\mathcal{M}$, resolving the continuum into a discrete set of isolated vacua determined by the topology of $\mathcal{M}\,$.

 \paragraph{Implementation and Validity.} To maintain the physical sign symmetries of the original theory while lifting the moduli, we select an anisotropic quadratic form (instead of a linear form),